3 Days Touring Tokyo

 View of a sumo wrestling tournament in Tokyo stadium.

-Emerging in vibrant Tokyo feels like you’ve been transported to a distant future where utopian ideals become reality.
+Landing in vibrant Tokyo feels like you’ve jumped to a distant future where utopian ideals become reality.
 Amongst high-tech infrastructure and robots catering to your every need, trendsetting Tokyo is simultaneously the center of cutting-edge street style and world-class cuisine.
-This extremely clean and safe metropolis is the ideal playground for adults where you can embrace your inner child with games and whimsical fun galore—especially with character-based entertainment options!
+This extremely clean and safe metropolis is the ideal playground for adults where you can embrace your inner child with whimsical fun galore—especially with character-based entertainment options!
 United with this dynamic development are nods to the traditions of historic Japan, the spirit of which is kept alive in age-old artistic and athletic practices like kintsugi and sumo wrestling.
-If indulgence is more your speed, you could spend a whole week perusing the luxury shopping scene of Ginza before basking in the relaxation of endless coveted Japanese beauty treatments.
-Tokyo is truly a city that has it all, and with so many ties to the Western world it’s no question why this city is typically the first stop in Asia for intrepid American travelers.
+If indulgence is more your speed, peruse the luxury Ginza shopping scene before basking in the relaxation of coveted Japanese beauty treatments.
+Tokyo is truly a city that has it all, and with so many ties to the Western world, it’s no question why this is typically the first stop in Asia for intrepid American travelers.

 Three Day Tokyo Itinerary